What is the challenge?

 Our goal is to give children afflicted by NB and their families the chance for a happy life.
 We will translate the approach we take for NB to other cancers, and use the power of robotics, genomics and computers to identify personalized, targeted and less-toxic treatments for hundreds of childhood cancers.

 Funds are still needed to pay for additional screens and the ongoing execution of our NB research.
-Please consider donating to support our Neuroblastoma Project either by giving to the Global Giving Neuroblastoma Project campaign or directly to Cure First where your donation will be deposited into the NB fund.
+Please consider donating to support our Neuroblastoma Project either by giving directly to Cure First where your donation will be deposited into the NB fund.

 The Soupy for Loopy Foundation has made a big impact on OUR neuroblastoma research